Sunwood-ai-labs/pdf2audio-JP-st/docs/README.en.md

 ### 3. Build and Push the Docker Image

-Build the Docker image of the application and push it to ECR:
+Build the Docker image of your application and push it to ECR:

 ```bash
 docker build -t pdf2audio-jp-streamlit-app .